basithamid/100-days-of-code/log.md

 ### Day 2: Jan 2 2018, wednesday

 **Today's Progress**:
 1. Using splinter, wrote a script to find the current price of bitcoin and the INR equiavalent of USD.
-Still need to figure out how to fill the tweet box.
+And tweet the latest price of bitcoin in USD and INR.
-**Thoughts**: Getting there.
+**Thoughts**: Getting the hang of splinter.
+Still need to solve a few bugs.
+Hopefully create a twitter bot which does the same thing, soon enough.

 **Link(s) to work**
 1. [Tweet Bitcoin Price](https://github.com/basithamid/python-splinter/blob/master/bitcoin-price-tweeter.py)